 14. The Biggest Valentine Ever

-By Steven Kroll, illustrated by Jeni Bassett
+By Steven Kroll, Illustrated by Jeni Bassett

 “The Biggest Valentine Ever” is a fun and heartwarming story about teamwork and friendship as two mice work together to create the perfect Valentine.
 It’s a great way to teach kids about cooperation and celebrating their unique ideas.